creaktive/rainbarf/README.md

 # DESCRIPTION

-Fancy load graphs to put into [tmux](http://tmux.sourceforge.net/) status line.
+Fancy resource usage charts to put into the [tmux](http://tmux.sourceforge.net/) status line.
-The load history graph is tinted with the following colors to reflect the memory allocation:
+The load history chart is tinted with the following colors to reflect the system memory allocation:

 - __green__: free memory;
 - __red__: wired memory on _Mac OS X_, cached memory on _Linux_;